 Simple English definitions for legal terms

-Read a random definition: shifting the burden of proof
+Read a random definition: claim of ownership

 Excise is a type of tax that is added to the price of goods that are made or sold in a country.
 It is not a tax that you pay directly, but it is included in the price you pay for things like gasoline, cigarettes, and alcohol.
 This tax helps the government raise money to pay for things like roads, schools, and hospitals.